 A kammi, or turf hut, is a traditional northern structure.
 Kammi was built from local materials such as mountain birch, birch bark and turf, often covered with lichen.
 A kammi reflects a northern way of life, where food is prepared and preserved on nature’s terms, often also using smoke.

-Buckwheat - mung bean sprout tartar, potato nest, red cabbage kimchi sauce and pickled green apple
+Buckwheat and mung bean tartare with potato nest, red cabbage kimchi sauce, and pickled apple

 Wine: Ainoa Aava